dhardtke/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

 >
 >Only one processing profile can be applied to a specific folder.
 To generate more renditions, add more rendition definitions to the existing processing profile.

-After a processing profile is applied to a folder, all the new assets uploaded (or updated) in this folder or any of it's sub-folders are processed using the additional processing profile configured.
+After a processing profile is applied to a folder, all the new assets uploaded (or updated) in this folder or any of its sub-folders are processed using the additional processing profile configured.
 This processing is in addition to the standard, default profile.
 If you apply multiple profiles to a folder, the uploaded or updated assets are processed using each of these profiles.

 >[!NOTE]
 >